lut0pia/raccoon/docs/README.md

 ### 2.1.
 Rendering

+Screen coordinates go from (0;0), which is the top-left pixel, to (127;127), which is the bottom-down pixel.

 - `cls(c=0)`: Clears the whole screen to the `c` color
 - `pset(x, y, c)`: Set the pixel at coordinates (`x`;`y`) to the `c` color
 - `pget(x, y)`: Returns the color of the pixel at coordinates (`x`;`y`)